College Tuition And Child Support In New York

 Paying for a portion of college tuition or covering room and board is not above and beyond what a parent pays for child support.
 In essence, providing food and shelter for your child at college is equivalent to support.
 That may lead to a modification of the original agreement.

-For more information or to schedule an appointment with an experienced lawyer regarding contributions toward your child’s college tuition, please contact us.
+For more information or to schedule an appointment to discuss contributions toward your child’s college tuition, please send me an email today.